-Like we stated, someone who has already been diagnosed with insulin resistance has a much higher chance of developing type 2 diabetes down the road.
+As we stated, someone who has already been diagnosed with insulin resistance has a much higher chance of developing type 2 diabetes down the road.
 This goes especially if they don’t do something about their prediabetes condition for a long time.

 And yet, only about 10% of those with prediabetes are even aware of having this condition, since most out there don’t display any apparent symptoms.
 (2)

-The tragedy of the fact is that most people consider such early warning signs as part of their daily routine, thus ignoring them for the most part.
+The tragedy of fact is that most people consider such early warning signs as part of their daily routine, thus ignoring them for the most part.

-A condition such a prediabetes can be a silent one indeed.
+A condition such as prediabetes can be a silent one indeed.
 So the best thing to do is have regular checkups, as early detection is always a better option.
 If you are concerned about this issue and think you may have prediabetes, don’t hesitate in consulting with your doctor.
 (3)

 If your doctor is concerned that you may have this condition, they’ll want to perform a couple of tests to make sure all is well.

 High blood sugar levels, particularly if they are left untreated for a longer period, can have an adverse effect on other systems in one’s body.
 This can make one vulnerable to a variety of chronic health conditions and health risks.